-When you get a chance to take a break, run yourself a hot bath.
+When you get a chance to take a break, take a hot bath or shower.
 Soaking helps your body relax and releases tension.

 If you don’t have time for a bath, wash your face, hands, or arms with warm or hot water.
 While you’re doing that, imagine that you’re taking a relaxing bath.

 Music is an excellent way to relieve stress and boost mood.